These Lakes Are Great

 - Markers, colored pencils or crayons

-- Student copies of Attachment One: Guided Practice
+- Student copies of Handout One: Guided Practice

-- Student copies of Attachment Two: Fishing for Facts
+- Student copies of Handout Two: Fishing for Facts

 Due to the technical nature of the content on water quality and the Great Lakes Basin or other water system, it is highly recommended that the instructor conduct some research about the water basin to become familiarized with the content to be developed with the learners.

-Take-home sheet is included as Attachment One: Guided Practice to be completed at home or shared with parents to spark discussion of the concepts of water pollution and conservation.
+Take-home sheet is included as Handout One: Guided Practice to be completed at home or shared with parents to spark discussion of the concepts of water pollution and conservation.

 Cheery, Lynne.
 A River Ran Wild.
 An Environmental History (A Reading Rainbow Book).
 Harcourt.
 ISBN: 152005420